 For quite some time, there has been significant concern about the possibility of an outbreak of a novel influenza virus.
 Moreover, in the last few months, a pandemic of a novel coronavirus (covid-19), has already caused hundreds of thousands of human cases of illness and thousands of deaths.
 Those viruses could possibly contaminate water resources through human contact or human sewage.
 Water, a frequent vehicle for the transmission of viruses, may permit their survival, but many environmental factors will have an adverse effect on the viral population.
 Viruses need a suitable environment to survive in.
 There are many characteristics that control the survival of viruses in water such as temperature, light, pH, salinity, organic matter, sediment, and air & water interfaces.

-Most people are most concerned with respiratory transmission of the coronavirus and it seems that most recommendations are around the N95 mask.
+People are most concerned with respiratory transmission of the coronavirus and it seems that most recommendations are around the N95 mask.
 The "N95" designation means that the respirators block out at least 95% of 0.3 micron in diameter particles that come into contact with filter inside the mask.
-Water filter companies that test to the NSF P231 Standard are held to a much higher level and have to deliver up to a six-factor purification of cysts, bacteria and viruses.
+Water filter companies that test to the NSF/ANSI P231 Standard are held to a much higher level and have to deliver up to a six-factor purification of cysts, bacteria and viruses.

-Currently it is unknown if the novel coronavirus (covid-19) can survive in water or be transmitted to human by contaminated water.
+Currently it is unknown if the novel coronavirus (Covid-19) can survive in water or be transmitted to human by contaminated water.
 The novel coronavirus (covid-19) spreads mostly through respiratory droplets and contact with infected patients or surfaces but new research suggests that it can also spread through feces.
-According to sources, there are currently more cases of COVID-19 (the disease caused by the virus SARS-CoV-2) than would be expected if the virus were spreading only through respiratory droplets and contact with infected patients, according to a report published Feb.
+According to sources, there are currently more cases of COVID-19 than would be expected if the virus were spreading only through respiratory droplets and contact with infected patients alone, according to a report published Feb.
 15 by the Chinese Center for Disease Control and Prevention (China CDC).
 Previous tests have found that the coronavirus can be present in feces, but it was unclear if the virus would be viable enough to spread to another person.

 "This virus has many routes of transmission, which can partially explain its strong transmission and fast transmission speed," the China CDC wrote.
 To avoid feces contamination, the China CDC recommends washing your hands frequently, disinfecting surfaces, maintaining personal hygiene, avoiding the consumption of raw food, boiling water before drinking it and disinfecting hospital environments."